 With Yoko & Kazuho Kano

-Silk Weaving Studio on Granville Island - Free Admission - Doors open at 7pm - Exhibition runs until November 24. —— TICKET NEEDED FOR ENTRY TO OPENING NIGHT
+Silk Weaving Studio on Granville Island - Free Admission - Doors open at 7pm - Exhibition runs until November 24. —— PLEASE REGISTER FOR OPENING NIGHT

 “Noren” is the name given to traditional Japanese cloth dividers that hang in doorways and windows.